rapPayne/react-redux-labs/README.md

 The 5-day React/Redux class starts with React intro and setup then does a deep-dive into Redux with labs and everything.

-The 3-day React and 4-day React Native classes have a 45-minute Redux In a Nutshell lecture.
+The 3-day React class has a 45-minute Redux In a Nutshell lecture.
 The lab for that topic is simply installing Redux through npm and apply our pre-written Redux code.

 The main difference between 3-day React and 5-day React/Redux is that we do a 45-minute "nutshell" overview with one and a 2-day deep dive with the other.